Our knowledge of orthopaedics. Your best health.

 Advantages of Hip Resurfacing

-The advantages of hip resurfacing over traditional total hip replacements is an area of controversy among orthopaedic surgeons.
+The advantage of hip resurfacing over traditional total hip replacements is an area of controversy among orthopaedic surgeons.
 Research is currently being done on this topic.

 • Hip resurfacings may be easier to revise (redo).
 Because the components (called implants) used in hip replacements and hip resurfacings are mechanical parts, they can — and do — wear out or loosen over time.
 This typically occurs 15 to 20 years after the procedure, although implants may last longer or shorter periods of time.